wishabi/global-docker-compose/README.md

 Feel free to fork and add pull requests - we can add more services as necessary or tweak the ones we have.

+You can build the executable locally by running:

+    go build -o global_docker_compose cmd/gdc/main.go
 ### Adding a new service

 The steps to add a new service are: